ELePhanT1708/fastapi_CRUD_posts/README.md

-# Social newtwork only with posts
+# Social network only with posts

 CRUD for users with posts , opportunity to like another posts on FastAPI framework